Neighborhood Planning Process

-In recognition of the scale and complexity of these challenges, the City of Somerville will be seeking a well-qualified, multi-disciplinary planning consultant team to undertake the work of developing a neighborhood plan for the Assembly Square Neighborhood and Transit Area in conjunction with and under the direction of Planning Staff.
-This process will get underway with the release of a request for proposals in late summer 2019.
-The public process is expected to begin with a series of meetings and presentations in Fall 2019, with the expectation that a draft of the new plan will be available for public comment by late 2020.
+In recognition of the scale and complexity of the various challenges of the site, the City of Somerville has secured a multi-disciplinary planning consultant team to undertake the work of developing a neighborhood plan for the Assembly Square Neighborhood and Transit area in conjunction with and under the direction of Planning Staff.

 Assembly Square District Plan (the ASD Plan)